codepath/android_guides/Using-Context.md

 Whereas an `ArrayAdapter` requires a context to be passed into it's constructor, a `RecyclerView.Adapter` does not.
 Instead, the correct context can inferred from the parent view when inflation is necessary.

-The associated `RecyclerView` always passes itself as the parent view into the `RecyclerView.Adapter.oncCreateViewHolder()` call.
+The associated `RecyclerView` always passes itself as the parent view into the `RecyclerView.Adapter.onCreateViewHolder()` call.

+This context can then be set as a field in each `ViewHolder` instance if any views need to be created dynamically in other methods.

 #### Array Adapter